-- Do NOT present any breakdown of the lump sum with cost figures per category.
+- Provide a narrative description of the resources planned for each activity.
+Examples of resources: the type of project staff working on a task and the estimated effort (personmonths), type of equipment and consumables required for the project implementation, staff travel requirements, etc. - Do NOT present any breakdown of the lump sum with cost figures per category.
 This means that no cost figures should appear.
 Applicants should be able to justify the good use of the lump sum for the resources described.
 The overall value of the PoC action may be higher than the lump sum if covered by additional contributions.
 If so, please specify these so that the reviewers understand that part of the project activities will be financed through additional funding. - The description of work must demonstrate that the resources are appropriate and necessary for the implementation and feasibility of the project and are properly justified.
-The evaluation panels assess the described resources carefully.
+The evaluation panel experts assess the described resources carefully.